Dormant vs non-trading company: what is the difference?

 The key question is always: has the company had any significant accounting transactions?

 If the answer is no, the company is dormant and you can file simplified accounts.
-If the answer is yes — even if the company is not trading — you need full accounts and potentially a different type of CT600.
+If the answer is yes — even if the company is not trading — you need micro-entity (or small-company) accounts rather than dormant ones, and potentially a CT600 that reports the income.

 How to check